MicrosoftDocs/windows-dev-docs/hub/apps/whats-new/latest-doc-updates.md

 Here are some topics that have recently seen significant updates as of date ending June 2nd, 2020.

 Note: with the release of Windows 10 build 19041 and some systemic restructuring of the documentation, this month the list is *very* long.
+For a specific list of APIs added as part of Windows 10 build 19041, please see [this list](https://docs.microsoft.com/windows/uwp/whats-new/windows-10-build-19041-api-diff).

 ## WinRT Conceptual